Skip to Main Content

 • Thrashing or struggling movements

-• Long pauses in breathing (apnea)
+• Long pauses in breathing, also called apnea

-Symptoms of Clonic Seizures
+Symptoms of clonic seizures

-Symptoms of Tonic Seizures
+Symptoms of tonic seizures

-• Stiffening or tightening of the muscles
+• Sustained stiffening or tightening of the muscles in one area or the whole body

-Symptoms of Myoclonic Seizures
+Symptoms of myoclonic seizures

 UCSF Benioff Children's Hospitals medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your child's doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your child's provider.

-Where to get care (1)
+Where to get care (2)

 Recommended reading